James-Jasenia/UI-TESTING-ESPRESSO-ANDROID/README.md

 ## Purpose:
 The purpose of this code base is to explore how UI Testing is done in Android using the Espresso library.

+##### Firebase Test Lab:
+You can run your tests on physical or virtual devices hosted by Google.
+This is done through Firebase Test Label.
+There is an associated cost.

 ## Setup
 ### Dependencies
 Check for new version updates.